Risingson/eveeyedocs/docs/ui/settings.md

 This would enable finding routes using a jumpdrive.
 #### Jump vs Gates Limit
 If you rather would do X jumps via gates instead of doing a jump with your jumpdrive you can set a limit using this option.
 Example: The jump planner suggests a jump from A to B. You could go from A to B using 2 gates.
 If you set the limit to >1 gates the planner would plan a jumpdrive jump.
 If you set the limit to >2 gates it would plan gate jumps from A to B.
+The gate count will take the `Use Jumpbridges`  and `Use Wormholes` settings into account.
 #### Prefer Station Systems
 This option will prefer systems with staion en route over shortest distance.
 This system will prefer stations with a undock radius of 10k and higher.
 If no such station system is found it would still use the systems with low undock radius.